American Platinum Eagle Coins for Sale

 Since 2009, the US Mint has not produced any fractional size proof coins.
 With the exception of 2001 when about 15,000 proof coins were made available, there have been fewer than 10,000 1 ounce proof coins produced.
 This has created a very limited market for collectors and investors in which they can operate.

-The Securities and Exchange Commission of the United States has also authorized the American Platinum Eagle for inclusion into individualized retirement accounts, which indicates that there is a belief these platinum coins will not appreciate beyond the actual value of the metal.
+The Securities and Exchange Commission of the United States has also authorized the American Platinum Eagle for inclusion into individualized retirement accounts or Platinum IRA, which indicates that there is a belief these platinum bullion coins will not appreciate in value over time.

 This means the American Platinum Eagle has more overall scarcity than other precious metal coins.
 It has a value which is often competitive with gold and at one point even traded at 2x the value of gold.
 For collectors or investors who are looking to diversify their portfolio, but stay within the precious metals niche, this is one of the best platinum coins to consider in order to meet that goal.